starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 "Of course, secrets don't always remain such.
 No employee ever let nothing slip through, and big accounts always had some leak.
 Well, come to think about it, no one's ever told me of a leak from my current department."

 "It'll happen.
 Humans are fallible.
-Keeps me in business."
+Keeps me in business," the bartender chuckled and wiped some glasses

 "I think," Jonas announced, "It's time for my bill.
 I have a hotel room to procure."